 The work is originally inspired by my accidental encounter with the children’s book “Henry’s Freedom Box” (by E. Levine, illustrated by K. Nelson) at a children’s book reading at a public Library in Louisiana, USA.
 The children’s story is about the figure of Henry Box Brown – an escaped slave and a figure in American history who shipped himself to freedom in a box from Virginia to Philadelphia in 1849.
-The box story corresponds to a headline in the newspaper from a few years back- of a young black man Charles McKinley who shipped himself home in a cargo jet in a crate.
+The box story corresponds to a headline in the newspaper from a few years back – of a young black man Charles McKinley who shipped himself home in a crate aboard a cargo jet.

 OUT NOW | Issue 6 | May 08

 Lala Rascic | Untitled.
 Travel in a Box

 Timothy E. Weeks | Playing With Parallels.
 A Smashup Tale of Two Journeys